andrewjosephbek/Coil-Winder/README.md

 # Coil Winder

 A **low-cost, precision coil winding machine** built from 3D-printed parts and off-the-shelf components, designed for sensing coils, charging coils, solenoids, and similar applications.
-See detialed system descriptions and methodology in **Design Docs**.
+See detailed system descriptions and methodology in **Design Docs**.

 ---